DOI-ONRR/doi-extractives-data/_how-it-works/disbursements.md

 - **Historic Preservation Fund**: Helps preserve U.S. historical and archaeological sites and cultural heritage through grants to state and tribal historic preservation offices.
 [How this fund works]({{site.baseurl}}/how-it-works/historic-preservation-fund/)

-A portion of funds goes back to federal land management agencies to help cover operational costs or special projects.
-These disbursements show up in the data as "Other funds".
+- **Other funds**: A portion of funds goes back to federal land management agencies to help cover operational costs or special projects.
+"Other funds" also include disbursements to the Ultra-Deepwater Research Program and the Mescal Settlement Agreement.

 We share [disbursements data for each fund by fiscal year]({{site.baseurl}}/explore/#by-fund).